-Among the NFL players who served during World War II were several future Hall of Famers, including: Washington Redskins halfback Cliff Battles, who served with the Marines; Philadelphia Eagles linebacker/center Chuck Bednarik, who served with the Army Air Forces; Green Bay Packers halfback Tony Canadeo, who served with the Army; Pittsburgh Steelers halfback Bill Dudley, who served with the Army Air Forces; Green Bay Packers fullback Clarke Hinkle, who served with the Coast Guard; Chicago Bears quarterback Sid Luckman, who served with the Marines; Baltimore Colts defensive end Gino Marchetti, who served with the Army; Chicago Cardinals fullback Ernie Nevers, who served with the Marines; Chicago Bears tackle Joe Stydahar, who served with the Navy; and Chicago Bears center Clyde Turner, who served with the Army Air Forces.
+Among the NFL players who served during World War II were several future Hall of Famers, including: Washington Redskins halfback Cliff Battles, who served with the Marines; Philadelphia Eagles linebacker/center Chuck Bednarik, who served with the Army Air Forces; Green Bay Packers halfback Tony Canadeo, who served with the Army; Pittsburgh Steelers halfback Bill Dudley, who served with the Army Air Forces; Green Bay Packers fullback Clarke Hinkle, who served with the Coast Guard; Chicago Bears quarterback Sid Luckman, who served with the Merchant Marine; Baltimore Colts defensive end Gino Marchetti, who served with the Army; Chicago Cardinals fullback Ernie Nevers, who served with the Marines; Chicago Bears tackle Joe Stydahar, who served with the Navy; and Chicago Bears center Clyde Turner, who served with the Army Air Forces.

 In addition, Kenny Washington, the first black player to sign an NFL contract after African Americans were banned from the NFL in 1934, was a World War II veteran.
 In 1946, the LA Rams, the 1945 champions newly relocated from Cleveland, were required to sign African American players or lose their lease on the LA Memorial Coliseum, as it was located on public property.
 On March 21, 1946, they signed Washington to a contract, breaking the so-called “color barrier” in the NFL a full year before Jackie Robinson played for the Brooklyn Dodgers in 1947.
 During World War II, Washington served in the military on the USO tour as a sports ambassador, given his renown as a college football player for UCLA.